Sugar Land in Fort Bend County, Texas — The American South (West South Central)

 Location.
 29° 36.54′ N, 95° 39.625′ W. Marker is in Sugar Land, Texas, in Fort Bend County.
 Marker is at the intersection of U.S. 90A and Midway Drive, on the right when traveling west on U.S. 90A.
 Touch for map.
 On right-hand side of driveway near red brick entrance wall.
 Marker is in this post office area: Sugar Land TX 77478, United States of America.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Sugar Land Refinery (approx. 1.7 miles away); Hodge's Bend Cemetery (approx. 2.2 miles away); Stafford's Point (approx. 4.8 miles away); Dismounted Texas Cavalry (approx. 5.1 miles away); Site of the Home of Mirabeau B. Lamar (approx. 5.9 miles away); Site of Fort Bend (approx. 6.2 miles away); Site of the Home of Randal Jones (approx. 6.2 miles away); Morton Cemetery (approx. 6.3 miles away).
+Sugar Land Refinery (approx. 1.7 miles away); Hodge's Bend Cemetery (approx. 2.2 miles away); Stafford's Point (approx. 4.8 miles away); Dismounted Texas Cavalry (approx. 5.1 miles away); Site of the Home of Mirabeau B. Lamar Site of Fort Bend (approx. 5.9 miles away); Morton Lodge No. 72, A. F. & A. M. (approx. 6.3 miles away); Morton Cemetery (approx. 6.3 miles away).
 Touch for a list and map of all markers in Sugar Land.

 Regarding Texas Prison System Central State Farm Main Building.
 Sometimes prisoners can still be seen working the fields, supervised by prison guards on horseback.